Texas Private Investigator: Licensing and Hiring Guide

 Texas Investigation Services

-- Attorney support - Litigation support for Texas law firms across all practice areas
+- Attorney Support: Comprehensive litigation support, skip tracing, and difficult process serving for Texas law firms across all practice areas.

-- Examination: Must pass a state licensing examination
+- Examination: Must pass a rigorous state licensing examination covering Texas law, the Occupations Code, the Penal Code, and administrative rules.

 Texas-Specific Legal Considerations